vasilakisfil/Introspected-REST/README.md

 #### 10.4.2.
 Provide link relation types through Link header
-Regadless if HTTP OPTIONS is used, `Link` header, defined in [RFC 5988](https://tools.ietf.org/html/rfc5988), is an alternative way of publishing the available MicroTypes by the server.
+Regadless if HTTP OPTIONS is used, `Link` header, defined in [RFC 5988](https://tools.ietf.org/html/rfc5988), is an alternative way of publishing the available MicroTypes by the server, in a representation-agnostic way.

 >  A means of indicating the relationships between resources on the Web,
 >   as well as indicating the type of those relationships, has been